+Here, you can find the 2020 bulletin on professional solicitation by charities in Massachusetts, prepared by the Attorney General's Office (the “AGO”).
 Charitable donations can be key sources of income for the more than 23,000 charities operating in Massachusetts, many of which rely on donations from the public to accomplish their goals.
 Some charities raise funds on their own, and some hire professional fundraising organizations to raise funds on their behalf.
-This bulletin, and the accompanying appendices, break down the portion of funds raised by professional solicitors that were transferred to charity as opposed to the portion retained by the solicitor to fund the campaign or as a fee for its service.
-The purpose of this bulletin, in addition to the annual filings charities and professional solicitors make, is to shine a light on professional fundraising and help the donating public make informed decisions as to which charitable causes – and through which mode – they should donate.
+This bulletin, and the accompanying appendices, break down the portion of funds raised by professional solicitors that was transferred to charities as opposed to the portion retained by the solicitor to fund the campaign or as a fee for its service.
+The purpose of this bulletin, in addition to the annual filings charities and professional solicitors make, is to help the donating public make informed decisions about which charitable causes – and through which mode – they should donate.

-Consistent with data from past years, the amount of a donation solicited by a professional solicitor that may go to charity can vary widely.
-We urge the donating public to ask questions when someone is soliciting them for a donation and consider whether they are donating directly to a charity and, if not, how much of their donation is going to the charity itself.
+Consistent with data from past years, the amount of a donation solicited by a professional solicitor that goes to charity can vary widely, particularly for the majority of professional solicitors that employ more conventional fundraising methods (phone, mail and/or face-to-face).
+No matter the mode of solicitation, we urge members of the donating public to ask questions when someone is soliciting them for a donation and consider whether they are donating directly to a charity and, if not, how much of their donation is going to the charity itself.

 The data presented in this bulletin have certain limitations.
 First, pursuant to statute, professional solicitors report campaign results on a calendar-year basis regardless of the dates that the campaign spans.
 For campaigns that straddle two (or more) calendar years, professional solicitors might only incur expenses during one of the years.